Lydia Canaan facts for kids

 Early life

-Canaan was born into an esteemed Greek Orthodox Christian family on Mount Lebanon in Brummana, Lebanon during the Lebanese Civil War.
-She attended Brummana High School, and later studied at Lebanese American University.
+Canaan was born to Greek Orthodox Christian parents George and Mona Canaan on Mount Lebanon in Brummana, Lebanon during the Lebanese Civil War.
+She graduated from Brummana High School in 1983, and went on to study at Lebanese American University.

 According to Canaan, singing, writing, and dance served as a cathardic outlet for her from an early age.
-When she was only eight-years-old, her French elementary school, College des Saints-Coeurs, Bikfaya, awarded her the first place prize in a literary contest (in which all grades competed against one another) for a poem she wrote about a child who wept for being scolded over trivial matters such as staining her fingers with ink when she writes.
+When she was only eight-years-old, her French elementary school, College des Saints-Coeurs, Bikfaya, awarded her the first place prize in a creative writing competition (in which grades K-8 competed against one another) for a poem she wrote about a child who wept for being scolded over trivial things such as staining her fingers with ink when she writes.

-Canaan's conservative parents initially discouraged her from singing rock music, and forbid her to have a music education or any formal vocal training.
-In spite of these obstacles, a young Canaan composed songs in her head and committed the English lyrics and Western melodies to memory.
+Canaan's conservative father and mother initially discouraged her from singing rock music, and forbid her to have a music education or any formal vocal training.
+In spite of these obstacles, a young Canaan composed songs in her head and remembered the English lyrics and Western melodies by eidetic memory.

 Music career